cardano-foundation/CIPs/CIP-XXXX/CIP-XXXX.md

 ### Open Questions

+- The burden of transaction building to be placed on dApps or wallets?
+- Move DRep key to CIP-1852?
 - Is it necessary to provide a method to prove ownership of DRep key? and can CIP-30's `api.signData()` be used to prove ownership of multi-stake keys?
 - Is it sensible to place multi-stake key burden onto clients?